sramteke171/Data-Types-Practice/README.md

 # Data Types Practice

-This homework assignment will give you the opportunity to practice working with the fundamentals of JavaScript covered in class.
+This homework assignment will give you the opportunity to practice working with the fundamentals of JavaScript covered in the prework.

 ## Prerequisites